komalharshita/coding-challenges/README.md

 ## 🌸 About Me

 **Komal Harshita**
-👩🏻‍💻 CSE Student | Writer | Creative Thinker
+👩🏻‍💻 CSE Student | Poet | Creative Writer
 ✨ Exploring data, design, and problem-solving one challenge at a time

 > *"Code like a girl.
 Build like a boss."* 💖